Xaaq/Rocket-args/README.md

 So you wanted a tool that handles parsing arguments?
 You've come to right place!

 Key features:
-* Fully declarative.
+* fully declarative,
-* Less boilerplate code required.
+* less boilerplate code required,
-* Type hints.
+* type hints,
-* No more `Namespace` objects with no IDE auto-completion!
+* no more `Namespace` objects with no IDE auto-completion!

 ## Examples